sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ```

 <br>

 ## Ruby :: Strings

-To see all the methods that strings have in Ruby, open up `pry`, type a string
+To see all the methods that strings have in Ruby, open up your `ruby.rb`, `put` a string
-followed by a '.', and hit tab; alternatively, you can call
+followed by a '.methods', and hit tab; alternatively, you can call
 `"some string".methods.sort` for a full list.
 And, of course, the Ruby documentation
 has [a full list](https://ruby-doc.org/core-2.6.3/String.html) as well.